 Getting enough folic acid can help reduce the risk of some birth defects, especially neural tube defects.

-Aside from the folic acid found naturally in foods, it is recommended for women who wish to become pregnant to get 400 (micrograms) of folic acid daily.
+Aside from the folic acid found naturally in foods, we recommend it for women who wish to become pregnant to get 400 (micrograms) of folic acid daily.

 Since white rice is rich in folic acid, it can be a better option for people with excess folic acid needs or those at risk of not meeting their folic acid needs.

-White rice contains less fiber rather than brown rice, so it may be a better option when a low-fiber diet is needed.
+White rice contains less fiber rather than brown rice, which is a big source of fiber, so it may be a better option when a low-fiber diet is needed.

 However, the proportion of the fibers in brown rice is relatively low, so either one can be reliable.

-• High-fiber diet: By contrast, although brown rice is slightly higher in fiber than white rice, it may be a better option when a person needs to follow a high-fiber diet.
+By contrast, although brown rice is slightly higher in fiber content than white rice, it may be a better option when a person needs to follow a high-fiber diet.

 Fiber can help boost healthy cholesterol levels, moderate diet, manage weight, and relieve constipation.

-• Better Nutrition: Since brown rice is not stripped of bran and seed, it contains many vitamins, minerals, and other nutrients, and this makes it the ideal choice for those looking to improve their level of nutrition thoroughly.
+Since brown rice contains bran and seed, it contains many vitamins, minerals, and other nutrients, and this makes it the ideal choice for those looking to improve their level of nutrition thoroughly.

 Since rice bran contains arsenic, brown rice contains more arsenic than white rice.